xapian/xapian/xapian-core/docs/admin_notes.rst

 Checking database integrity
 ---------------------------

-Xapian includes a command-line tool to check that a quartz database is self-consistent.
-This tool, "quartzcheck", runs through the entire database, checking that all the internal nodes are correctly connected.
-It can also be used on a single table in a quartz database, by specifying the prefix of the
+Xapian includes a command-line tool to check that a flint database is self-consistent.
+This tool, "flint-check", runs through the entire database, checking that all the internal nodes are correctly connected.
+It can also be used on a single table in a flint database, by specifying the prefix of the
 table: for example, for a database "foo", the command:

 ::

-  quartzcheck foo/position_
+  xapian-check foo/position.

 will check the position list table.

-There is currently no equivalent tool for flint databases.

 Converting a quartz database to a flint database